Add a real title field for wiki pages

-#1 Updated by Xiwen Cheng almost 10 years ago
+#1 Updated by Xiwen Cheng about 10 years ago

 I'm not sure if I understood your proposal correctly.
 But wouldn't this also be solved if a heading can be excluded from TOC generation?
 For instance, omit headings of the form